isomerpages/mlaw-corp/news/press-releases/_posts/2019-12-27-Commencement-of-Amendments-to-the-Penal-Code-and-Other-Legislation-on-1-January-2020.md

 <b>MINISTRY OF HOME AFFAIRS AND MINISTRY OF LAW</b><br>
 <b>27 DECEMBER 2019</b>

-<p><a id="1">[1]</a> The enhanced penalties apply unless the offender proves that the victim’s age/disability/domestic worker status (as the case may be) did not adversely affect the victim’s ability to protect himself/herself from the harm caused by the offence.</p>
+<p><sup id="fn1">1.
+The enhanced penalties apply unless the offender proves that the victim’s age/disability/domestic worker status (as the case may be) did not adversely affect the victim’s ability to protect himself/herself from the harm caused by the offence.<a href="#ref1" title="Jump back to footnote 1 in the text.">↩</a></sup></p>

-<p><a id="2">[2]</a> The court will determine whether the offender was in an intimate relationship with the victim having regard to all the circumstances, including whether they shared the care and support of a child, were financially dependent on each other, or shared tasks and duties in their daily lives.</p>
+<p><sup id="fn2">2.
+The court will determine whether the offender was in an intimate relationship with the victim having regard to all the circumstances, including whether they shared the care and support of a child, were financially dependent on each other, or shared tasks and duties in their daily lives.<a href="#ref2" title="Jump back to footnote 2 in the text.">↩</a></sup></p>

-<p><a id="3">[3]</a> Persons who are members of the same household and who have frequent contact with each other.</p>
+<p><sup id="fn3">3.
+Persons who are members of the same household and who have frequent contact with each other.<a href="#ref3" title="Jump back to footnote 3 in the text.">↩</a></sup></p>

-<p><a id="4">[4]</a> The enhanced penalties apply unless the offender proves that the relationship did not adversely affect the victim’s ability to protect himself/herself from the harm caused by the offence.</p>
+<p><sup id="fn4">4.
+The enhanced penalties apply unless the offender proves that the relationship did not adversely affect the victim’s ability to protect himself/herself from the harm caused by the offence.<a href="#ref4" title="Jump back to footnote 4 in the text.">↩</a></sup></p>

 <p class="right-side-updated">Last updated on 27 Dec 2019</p>